JesusFilm/core/apps/docs/docs/04-engineering-practices/03-internationalization/04-crowdin-translation-workflow.md

 # Crowdin Translation Workflow

-This document outlines the process for managing translations from initial access to production deployment.
+This document outlines the process for translators to review and refine translations, followed by steps to implement those updates in production.

 ## Prerequisites